webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [Webdados](https://www.webdados.pt).

-**This plugin will soon require WooCommerce 3.0 and PHP 7 or above.**
+**This plugin will soon require WordPress 4.4, WooCommerce 3.0 and PHP 7.0 or above.**
+If you cannot update any of these components, you should check the changelog of this plugin to find out which is the last version you can use in your scenario.

 = Are you already issuing automatic invoices on your WooCommerce store? =